 A different vision

-The contents to make the four designs arrived in my studio on Thursday afternoon.
-One of the gifts needed customization, and that item arrived on Friday morning.
-Friday was the same day the gift baskets had to be ready.
+The contents to make the four designs came in on Thursday afternoon and the last one on Friday morning, the same day the gift baskets had to be ready.
 That late arrival gave me just three hours to finish everything.